 [24] (Flessner & Stuckey, 2014) argues that action research has been aimed at empowering educators, creating lasting change in schools, and impacting student learning outcomes.
 [25] (Casey & Evans, 2018) says that the action research process and the continuous improvement cycle are used to redesign projects that incorporate new media in contemporary pedagogical approaches to school youth.

-[26] (Dick, 2015) drawing in the encyclopedia as proof that Dick has claimed that action research is a diverse family of related processes that use various methods and tools to achieve change.
+[26] (Dick, 2015) draws on the encyclopedia as proof that Dick has claimed that action research is a diverse family of related processes that use various methods and tools to achieve change.
 Most, though not all, of these changes, are directed at issues of justice and equality, often by trying to engage participants equally.
 [27] (Eikeland, 2006) said that action research is a starting point for reflection on the very real challenges in creating an inquiry community that conducts action/practitioner research.

 Action research is a form of collective self-investigation carried out by participants in social situations to enhance the rationality and fairness of the social or educational practices they undertake, as well as enhance their understanding of the practices and situations in which the practices are carried out.

 This action research uses the R&H classroom action research model which consists of 4 stages, namely the exploration, planning, action and observation, and discussion stages [28] (Rosfiani & Hermawan, 2018).
 Classroom action research (CAR) is part of the main task of a teacher [29] (Rosfiani & Hermawan, 2019).
-Classroom action research activities are complex and difficult to complete by some elementary school teachers [30] (Hermawan & Rosfiani, 2019).
+Classroom action research activities are complex and difficult to complete for some elementary school teachers [30] (Hermawan & Rosfiani, 2019).

 Figure 1.
 The R&H Classroom Action Research Model©